tensorflow/docs/site/en/install/source_windows.md

 #### GPU support

 Note: GPU support on native-Windows is only available for 2.10 or earlier versions, starting in TF 2.11, CUDA build is not supported for Windows.
-For using TensorFlow GPU on Windows, you will need to build/install TensorFlow in WSL2 or use TensorFlow-DirectML-Plugin
+For using TensorFlow GPU on Windows, you will need to build/install TensorFlow in WSL2 or use tensorflow-cpu TensorFlow-DirectML-Plugin

 To make the TensorFlow package builder with GPU support: